 Pippa undertakes pro-bono cases for Bail for Immigration Detainees and the Bar Pro Bono Unit.

-GA & 4 others (DRC nationals) v SSHD - Successfully represented 3 children and 2 adults who had been waiting for 3 years for family reunion with their grandfather, a political refugee.
+GA & 4 others (DRC nationals) v SSHD Successfully acted for 3 children and 2 adults who had been waiting for 3 years for family reunion with their grandfather, a political refugee, during which time one of the Appellants had passed away.

-E v SSHD (French national) - Secured bail for an individual whose claimed nationality could not be verified and who had convictions for possessing class A drugs with intent to supply.
+E v SSHD (French national) Bail secured for an individual whose claimed nationality could not be verified and who had convictions for possessing class A drugs with intent to supply.
 He had been in administrative detention for almost 3 years and his previous 6 bail applications had been denied;

 A v SSHD (Stateless) – Judicial review of refusal of a statelessness application, including a challenge to standard of proof in statelessness cases.

 Pippa undertakes advisory work and representation for practitioners brought before their professional disciplinary tribunals, including the NMC and HCPC.
-She currently acts for a mental health nurse before the fitness to practice committee of the NMC charged with administration of un-prescribed medication and failure to properly assess a patient who was later hospitalised with broken ribs and a punctured lung.
-After a contested week-long fact-finding hearing, the NMC found no impairment.
+She has acted primarily for nurses appearing before the fitness to practice committee of the NMC including cases relating to administration of un-prescribed medication and failures to properly assess a patient who was later hospitalised with broken ribs and a punctured lung.